broadinstitute/viral-ngs/DEVELOPMENT_NOTES.md

 ### Building documentation
 Documentation is built automatically for certain branches of viral-ngs by [Read the Docs](http://viral-ngs.readthedocs.io/en/latest/).
 The documentation template files reside within `viral-ngs/docs`, and are formatted in standard docutils [reStructuredText format](http://docutils.sourceforge.net/rst.html).
 [Pandoc](http://pandoc.org/) may be used for converting from other formats (such as Markdown) to reStructuredText.
 The `sphinx-argparse` module is used to automatically generate documentation for the argparse parsers used in viral-ngs.

+### Testing setup for testing of metadata recording to s3

+When running the regression test suite for viral-ngs on travis-ci, we turn on logging of the metadata of executed commands to an AWS S3 bucket.
+This tests that the logging mechanism does not interfere with normal operation.
+Below are the AWS elements involved.
+AWS IAM user arn:aws:iam::194065838422:user/viral_ngs_travis has only one permission, specified by policy arn:aws:iam::194065838422:policy/viral_ngs_travis_policy : to write to the S3 bucket arn:aws:s3:::viral-ngs-logs-travis .
+This user has one access key, which is passed to the test code using an encrypted travis environment variable VIRAL_NGS_METADATA_PATH ; the key is also passed to DNAnexus test code, via a file stored in the project "Broad - viral-ngs - dxWDL - CI - private files" as "ilya/metapath" (see stage-0.metadata_path key in test/input/WDL/test_input_*-dnenexus.dx.json).
+The S3 bucket is watched by CloudWatch alarms viral_ngs_travis_bytes_uploaded and viral_ngs_travis_bucket_all_reqs; they trigger, via SNS, the AWS Lambda function s3_bucket_disabler_lambda, which inactivates the access key.
+The travis tests should still succeed if the S3 bucket is inaccessible, printing a warning.
+The S3 bucket has a one-day file retention policy.